Retirement Benefits Lost & Found Search Portal

 U.S. Department of Labor – EBSA

 As lead UX SME and strategist, I drove user-centered design for a congressionally mandated retirement search tool, balancing legal constraints, privacy compliance, and tight TMF deadlines.
-Additionally, I authored PRA-approved research protocols and led the first public-facing UX testing at DOL.
+Additionally, I authored PRA-approved research protocols and led the first public-facing UX testing at the Department of Labor.

 -